ellisonpyon/cs1302-latin-squares/README.md

 #### Prompting the User

 Your game will display a prompt to the user at which the user will type in their input.
-The prompt should look this:
+The prompt that your game will produce should look this:
 ```
 latin-squares:
 ```